SKY | SKY Home

 SKY Home

-Keep your kids minds racing this summer holiday with six channels packed full of awesome entertainment!
+They're the biggest nights in the entertainment world, where the industry get together and recognise excellence in the fields of film, TV, music and theater.

-Check out our Kids Picks page for a list of upcoming shows.
+Check out our Awards page for a list of the most prestigious award ceremonies coming up in 2017.

 SKY TV Shows